marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/gpu.md

 ## [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl)

 [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) provides a unified interface for writing GPU kernels that work across different backends (CUDA, ROCm, oneAPI, etc.).
 GeneralizedGrossPitaevskii.jl leverages this abstraction to provide hardware-agnostic simulations.
-Beyond CPU, the package has only been thested with the CUDA backend.
+Beyond CPU, the package has only been tested with the CUDA backend.
 The other backends are untested.

 ## Specifying the GPU backend